Solid Muldoon: Description

 The figure represented by the Solid Muldoon is approximately seven feet, six inches tall, and lies on his back, with one arm crossed over his chest and his other hand resting upon his leg.
 His appearance was described by one contemporary account as "Asiatic ... a cross between an ancient Egyptian and an American Indian".
 Aside from his height, the figure has several other unusual characteristics; each arm is nearly fifty inches long, and his feet are long, flat and slim.
 The end of the backbone protrudes outwards some two or three inches in the manner of a tail, which was seen as "strongly suggestive of the truth of the Darwinian theory".

 Legacy

 The Solid Muldoon was the name of a local newspaper in Ouray, Colorado, founded on September 5, 1879 by David F. Day.
 Through a series of name changes and merges, it eventually became the present-day Durango Herald.

 In 1976, almost a century after the original was crafted, an art student recreated the Solid Muldoon out of an iron beam, molded stucco wire and plaster, to celebrate the centennial of Colorado's statehood.
 The new Solid Muldoon was displayed in El Pueblo History Museum after a brief local tour.
 In 1984, it was buried in a marked plot near Highway 78 between Pueblo and Beulah.

 "Solid Muldoon" is the name of a run at Deer Valley ski resort.

+The Solid Muldoon is the subject of a musical written by Dr. David Volk, professor of music at CSU Pueblo.